How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

 c) Beta blockers are a prescription drug that reduces the physical manifestations of anxiety like shakiness, sweating, and increased heart rate.
 If your friend offers you some, make sure to go to a doctor to know how much you should be taking.
 Don’t just randomly take them, like I did back in the day.
 The downside of taking beta blockers is the fact that the mental manifestations of anxiety — like lack of confidence, self-doubt, and lack of focus — still exist.
 The more you use beta blockers, the more dependent you become on them in order to perform.
 Also, the longer you use them, the more you have to take to get the same effect.
 In addition to blocking the physical manifestations of anxiety, beta blockers block you from developing into the best performer you can be and block you from experiencing liberated performances.
 Instead of taking a pill to survive a performance or audition, develop the skill and self-esteem to walk into any environment and play your best.
 Your confidence will increase to extreme levels.
 Life is insanely awesome knowing you can thrive in high-pressure situations all because of your self-esteem, not because of a pill.

 d) All these strategies will save you at some point in your career, and possibly for your entire career.
 These are the building blocks to achieving the mid-tier performance level of managing a performance.
 They are also the extra boost needed to achieve top-level performances.
 But how do I get to a top-level performance, doing more than managing my anxiety through techniques and strategies?
+And how to overcome stage fright?

 10. How to truly overcome your performance anxiety.